course content

 Course Content

-• Specify the data type of the elements that we are going to store in the array;
+• Define the data type for the elements you intend to store in the array;

 The compiler will generate an error if the size is not specified in static arrays.

-To initialize an array, you need to specify all its elements in curly braces:
+To initialize an array, you need to specify all its elements within curly braces:

 To get the element we need from the array, we can refer to it using indexes.
 Each element of the array has its index, just like every house in your city has its address.